rclone/rclone/docs/content/drive.md

 Shortcuts can be completely ignored with the `--drive-skip-shortcuts` flag or the corresponding `skip_shortcuts` configuration setting.

+If you have shortcuts that leads to an infinite recursion in your drive (eg a shorcut pointing to a parent folder), `skip_shortcuts` might be mandatory to be able to clone the drive.

 ### Emptying trash

 If you wish to empty your trash you can use the `rclone cleanup remote:`